Support for carers

 - are you worried you might have to give up work?

-You and the social worker will work together to complete a carer assessment form.
-The assessment will outline what help you need and how we can help you.
-You will receive a copy of your assessment.
+You and the social worker will complete the form ‘What Matters’ together.
+The assessment will identify what kind of help you need and how you can get it.
+You will be given a copy of the assessment.

 What help am I likely to receive?